jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:

    The shutdown timeout(in seconds) to apply when stopping Traffic Server, in which ATS can initiate graceful shutdowns.
+In order to effect graceful shutdown, the value specified should be greater than 0.
+Value of 0 will not effect an abrupt shutdown.
+Abrupt shutdowns can be achieved with out specifying --drain;
-It only supports HTTP/2 graceful shutdown for now.
-Stopping Traffic Server here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.
+   (traffic_ctl server stop /restart).
+Stopping |TS| here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.

 .. ts:cv:: CONFIG proxy.config.thread.max_heartbeat_mseconds INT 60